List of festivals in Nigeria: Kayo-Kayo Festival

 The Kayo-Kayo festival is a yearly religious and cultural state event held by the descendants of Oba Kosoko to commemorate King Kosoko's historic landing in Epe in 1851.
 The Epe community of Lagos State is known for Kayo-Kayo, which literally means "eating to satisfaction."
 The festival is commemorated on the 10th day of Muharram in the Islamic calendar, which is about a month after the Muslim celebration of Eid-El-Kabir, and is normally held in the first month of the Islamic calendar.

 Other Important festivals

 Afan National Festival

-The Afan National Festival is annually held in the town of Kagoro in the southern part of Kaduna State, Nigeria on the 1st of January at the Chief of Kagoro's palace field with many cultural displays by troops from within the township, its vicinity and across the Middle Belt of the country.
+The Afan National Festival is annually held in the town of Kagoro in the southern part of Kaduna State, Nigeria on 1 January at the Chief of Kagoro's palace field with many cultural displays by troops from within the township, its vicinity and across the Middle Belt of the country.
 It is said to have been active for over 400 years.
-The festival is always held as a celebration of the bravity and gallancy of a hunter named Katagwan who was said to be known for his great hunting skills and exploits.
+The festival is always held as a celebration of the bravery and gallantry of a hunter named Katagwan who was said to be known for his great hunting skills and exploits.